 - automating manual processes

-- implementing features and resolving bugs in record time help, among other things.
+- building features and resolving bugs in record time

 In keeping a track record of your impact, it is important that you record the extent of the impact.
 Like an earthquake, you need to note the magnitude of the impact.